PeterGPH/Coding_for_Modern_Quantum_Chemistry/README.md

 1. what is the difference between subroutine and function?
     I know the fact that funciton result in one values and subroutine result in multiple modified values, but how to use them?
 Or, more specifically, how to call a subroutine from another subroutine properly and how to share the data globally and locally?
 2. printing function is poor coded.
+Hope the code is helpful.
+Project 2 should be done within two weeks!